Avaz Joins the PRC-Saltillo Community, Expanding Global AAC Access and Multilingual Innovation

 News provided byPRC-Saltillo

-WOOSTER, Ohio, Oct.
-23, 2025 /PRNewswire/ -- PRC-Saltillo, a global leader in augmentative and alternative communication (AAC), is proud to announce that Avaz, known for its multilingual, design-forward AAC app, is now a wholly owned subsidiary of PRC-Saltillo.
+SINGAPORE, Oct.
+23, 2025 /PRNewswire/ -- PRC-Saltillo, the parent company of PRC Saltillo Singapore, and a global leader in augmentative and alternative communication (AAC), is proud to announce that Avaz, known for its multilingual, design-forward AAC app, is now a wholly owned subsidiary of PRC-Saltillo.
 This strategic acquisition marks a significant milestone in PRC-Saltillo's mission to expand access to AAC solutions worldwide.

 A Shared Vision for Inclusive Communication

 "This partnership reflects our shared belief that AAC is a right, not a privilege," said Sarah Wilds, CEO of PRC-Saltillo.
 "PRC-Saltillo's legacy is rooted in creating tools that address communication, language development, access, and implementation challenges.
-Avaz complements this with its tech-integrated approach and deep understanding of multilingual user needs."
+Avaz complements the belief that AAC is a right with its tech-integrated approach and deep understanding of multilingual user needs."

 Narayanan Ramakrishnan, CEO of Avaz, added, "Together, we're uniquely positioned to expand access to AAC and share knowledge across borders.
 For both our customers and our internal teams, this means new opportunities to learn, innovate, and grow together."